ebonnal/streamable/README.md

 safe_inverse_floats: Pipe[float] = inverse_floats.catch(ZeroDivisionError)
 ```

-You can additionally provide a `when` argument: a function that takes the parent element as input and decides whether or not to catch the exception.
+It has an optional `when` parameter: a function that takes the parent element as input and decides whether or not to catch the exception.

 ---